leliesander-del/Hackers-and-ravers.2/README.md

-# StoreNav — your personal shopping assistant
+# Never Lost — your personal shopping assistant

 A web app that makes the physical shopping experience **personal** — from the moment you open the app to the moment you reach the right shelf.
-Just like Uber shows you which rides are relevant based on where you are and where you're going, StoreNav shows you which stores and products are interesting for you *right now* — and once you're in the store, it leads you straight to the right shelf.
+Just like Uber shows you which rides are relevant based on where you are and where you're going, Never Lost shows you which stores and products are interesting for you *right now* — and once you're in the store, it leads you straight to the right shelf.

 Think: **Uber's personalized home screen** + **Klarna's loyalty-card layer** + **indoor navigation**, all built around one principle: **everything the user sees is tailored to who they are.**